 According to World Wide Web Consortium (W3C), localization is adapting the content of a product, software program or documentation to language mappings, cultural and other requirements of a target market (a locale).

-Typically, localization includes adaptation of the following scope areas:
+Typically, localization includes the adaptation of the following scope areas:

 - Case mapping